sourcesoft/dotfiles/README.md

 ### Daily tools I use all the time
-- [Noizio](http://noiz.io/) - I don't know but this really helps me focus on my work.
+- [Noizio](http://noiz.io/) - I don't know but this really helps me focus while coding.
 - [Dropbox](https://www.dropbox.com), [Craft](https://www.invisionapp.com/craft) - Sharing sketch assests in butt + other helpful tools.
 - [Microsoft OneNote](https://www.onenote.com) - This is much better than Evernote.
 This piece of handy app is always open.